d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 By keeping the batch size and learning rate unchanged and changing the number of GPUs to 2, we can see that the improvement in test accuracy is roughly the same as in the results from the previous experiment.
 In terms of the optimization algorithms, they are identical.

-Because of the extra communication overhead, and relative simple model we used here, there is no reduction in the training time.
-We will consider a more complex model in the next chapter.
+Unfortunately there's no meaningful speedup to be gained here: the model is simply too small; moreover we only have a small dataset.
+We will encounter more complex models going forward.
+Let's see what happens nonetheless for MNIST.

 ```{.python .input  n=13}
 train(num_gpus=2, batch_size=256, lr=0.2)